decipher2k/Windows-AI-Assistant/README.md

 <h1>Speech recognition</h1>
 <h3>Microsoft Azure speech recognition:</h3><br>
 Go to Microsoft Azure https://azure.microsoft.com/en-us/ and sign up for free with a Microsoft account, you may need to add a credit card to activate the account<br>
-Go to Create Speech Services https://portal.azure.com/#create/Microsoft.CognitiveServicesSpeechServices to create a new speech service, create a new resource group, such as cognitive-services, select a region, give the service a unique name, select the free pricing tier, and click on Review + create to validate the provided details, then click on Create and wait for the <br>service to be created<br>
+Go to Create Speech Services https://portal.azure.com/#create/Microsoft.CognitiveServicesSpeechServices to create a new speech service, create a new resource group, such as cognitive-services, select a region, give the service a unique name, select the free pricing tier, and click on Review + create to validate the provided details, then click on Create and wait for the service to be created<br>
 Go to Cognitive Services https://portal.azure.com/#view/Microsoft_Azure_ProjectOxford/CognitiveServicesHub/~/SpeechServices and click on the newly created service<br>
 Go to Resource Management > Keys and Endpoint and click on Show Keys<br>
 Copy the first displayed API key<br>